The Building for Climate Change programme is leading the building and construction sector's approach to emissions reduction.

 The Building for Climate Change programme is leading the building and construction sector's approach to emissions reduction and will be introducing measures to limit emissions due to the construction and operation of buildings.

-Whole-of-life embodied carbon refers to emissions associated with the use of materials in a building, as well as the construction processes throughout the whole lifecycle of the building (e.g. initial construction, maintenance, renovation and demolition.
+Whole-of-life embodied carbon refers to emissions associated with the use of materials in a building and the construction processes throughout the whole lifecycle of the building including initial construction, maintenance, renovation and demolition.

-There are three main ways we are looking at reducing the embodied carbon of buildings:
+The Building for Climate Change programme is considering measures to support three main ways of reducing the embodied carbon of buildings:

 The proposed measures have been outlined, and consulted on, in the Whole-of-life Embodied Carbon Framework.

 In response to the feedback received on this Framework, we consulted with technical experts from New Zealand and around the world to develop and publish a technical methodology for assessing the whole-of-life embodied carbon of buildings in Aotearoa New Zealand.